 Whether you have just bought an online business or planning your exit, you should always be looking for ways in which you can improve operations and increase its value.
 The amount of owner time required to run a business is one of the key drivers for moving the valuation multiple needle.

 Utilizing outsourcing is a way in which owner time can be reduced and also allows business owners to focus on more strategic activities that add value.
 Virtual Assistants is one aspect of outsourcing that can be used to achieve this end.
-The following is a guide to assist with hiring and managing Virtual Assistants.
+In the following guide, we will explain why you should hire a virtual assistant.

 Introduction to Virtual Assistants